ictar/python-doc/raw/Web Scraping with Python – Scraping Digital Comics information from Comixology.md

 🙂

-I'll take this time to talk about a library that will help us in this task, which is the Pickle package ([to know more about it, click here](https://wiki.python.org/moin/UsingPickle)).
+I'll take this time to talk about a library that will help us in this task, which is the Pickle package ([想了解更多，点击这里](https://wiki.python.org/moin/UsingPickle)).
 This library will allow us to export data to files, to load them back later on.
 In this first moment, this will not seem very useful, since this extraction function runs very fast and does not take much time to be completed, because there are only 4 pages to